-- Level of customization: Weebly’s drag and drop builder makes it pretty easy to start with a theme and customize it with your brand’s colors, custom fonts, video backgrounds, and animation.
+- Level of customization: Weebly’s drag-and-drop builder makes it pretty easy to start with a theme and customize it with your brand’s colors, custom fonts, video backgrounds, and animation.
 If you want to dive into the code, the option to play around with HTML and CSS is available too.

 Volusion offers great data insights into how your shop is performing.
-It’s got its own built in analytics tools and can integrate with partners like Fullstory and Google Analytics so you can glean all of the information you need to grow your business.
+It’s got its own built-in analytics tools and can integrate with partners like Fullstory and Google Analytics so you can glean all of the information you need to grow your business.

 - Ease of use: Planning to use one of Volusion's pre-baked themes?
 The web builder will be pretty easy to use.
 If you want to mess around with any design elements, though, Volusion can get complicated quickly.

 - Level of customization: Volusion offers solutions no matter how comfortable you are with coding.
 Choose from paid and free themes, and customize them down to the page level.
-You can customize the page layout with the drag and drop editor.
+You can customize the page layout with the drag-and-drop editor.

-- Example shop: Antonelli’s Cheese Shop runs on Volusion.
+- Example: Airframes Alaska runs on Volusion.